Fannovel16/ComfyUI-Frame-Interpolation/README.md

 * RIFE VFI (4.0 - 4.7) (Note that option `fast_mode` won't do anything from v4.5+ as `contextnet` is removed)
 * FILM VFI
 * Make Interpolation State List
+* STMFNet VFI (requires at least 4 frames, can only do 2x interpolation for now)

 ## Install
 ### ComfyUI Manager